-Okay, so here’s the drill, today, I’m gonna show you a simple step-by-step guide that lets you use the camera hole-punch cutout on your Google Pixel 5, the 5a, and 4a smartphones, as a customized virtual hole-punch notification LED.
+Okay, so here’s the drill, today, I’ll show you a simple step-by-step process that lets you use the camera hole-punch cutout on your Google Pixel 5, the 5a, and 4a smartphones, as a customized virtual hole-punch notification LED.

 Here, have a look.

-These ones up there are from the Samsung Galaxy S10 smartphones, but, if you follow these steps which I’ll be listing shortly, and discussed extensively in this tutorial, we should be able to replicate the same thing on our Google Pixel smartphones.
+Those ones up there are from the Samsung Galaxy S10 smartphones, but, if you follow these steps which we’ll be listed and discussed shortly, you should be able to replicate the same thing on our Google Pixel smartphones.

 How does it work?